cs3600/project2/README.md

   - Limit line length; line length = 80
   - Do not malloc buf, change those that do
   - Make sure tab indentation is consistent; indent = 4 spaces

-3600mkfs
+  - Ensure that if conditions that are negated (!condition) work as expected (!1 != 0) 3600mkfs